 The Pacific Theater Island Hopping Campaigns: How the Allies Leapfrogged to Victory

-It also aimed to cut off Japanese supply lines and isolate their garrisons.
+The island hopping strategy was not solely about territorial gains; it also aimed to disrupt Japanese supply lines and isolate their forces.

 Key Takeaways